mcosovic/JuliaGrid.jl/docs/src/tutorials/acOptimalPowerFlow.md

 ---

 ## [Optimal Power Flow Solution](@id ACOptimalPowerFlowSolutionTutorials)
-To obtain the optimal values of active and reactive power outputs for generators and the bus voltage magnitudes and angles, the user needs to invoke the following function:
+To obtain the optimal values of active and reactive power outputs for generators and the bus voltage magnitudes and angles, invoke the following function:
 ```@example acopf
 JuMP.set_silent(analysis.method.jump) # hide
 solve!(analysis)